TIBHannover/MM-FakeNews-Detection/README.md

 ## Contributing

->📋  Our dataset is licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+>📋  Our work is licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).